fossabot/backend/README.md

 Backend API server for ATLauncher NEXT.

 ## Installation
-Before you begin you need to make sure you have NodeJS (4.x) installed on your computer
+Before you begin you need to make sure you have the latest LTS version of NodeJS (6.*) installed on your computer.

+Optionally you can also install yarn by running `npm install -g yarn` which can be used in place of `npm` which provides benefits over NPM such as faster installs.

 Clone the repository and run the following commands under your project root: